A number of features of interest have appeared in Student Xpress

 Letter #2

 Mairead McGuinness, St.Joseph's Secondary School, Newtownforbes, Co.
-Longford
+Longford joins the debate.

 Letter #3